 You can sample mezcal at most cantinas and restaurants.
 But where to go for taste-testing or to purchase a select brand?
-Here’s our guide to mezcalturismo in Oaxaca City, Guadalajara, and other places in Mexico.
+Here’s our guide to mezcalturismo in Oaxaca City, Guadalajara, and (in the future) other places in Mexico.

 As mezcal becomes more famous, visitors want to see where it is produced.
 If you care to see where mezcal is produced, it’s easy to visit the mezcal factories near Mitla, Ocotlán de Morelos, San Dionisio and Santiago Matatlán.